 In general, my research focuses on designing, fabricating, and implementing new ubiquitous and wearable sensing systems.
-In particular, I am interested in how these systems can be developed using equity driven design principles for health.
+In particular, I am interested in how these systems can applied to health problems while remaining accessible and low-cost.
 To design, deploy, and evaluate novel sensing technologies, I leverage my expertise in sensing, signal processing, and fabrication.
-Sometimes this results in giving everyday objects sensing capabilities and intelligence, while other times it may be a novel wearable sensing systems.
+Sometimes this results in giving everyday objects sensing capabilities and intelligence, while other times it may be a novel wearable sensing system.

 I began my career as a musician, composer, and audio engineer.
 After some time, I found my interest leaning towards how I was able to capture and manipulate the sounds of an instrument through analog hardware and digital signal processing.
 In 2012, this led me back to my hometown (Concord, NC) where I completed my bachelor’s in science at the University of North Carolina at Charlotte.